-Prerequisites: Senior Status, approval of the Chair | F, S, SI

-Students gain experience by applying academic knowledge to responsible roles outside the university context.
-Training at a professional business relevant to their academic major, students learn the working environment of teamwork, ethics, professionalism, implementation and presentation.
+Prerequisites: Senior Status, approval of the Chair | F, S, SI learn the working environment of teamwork, ethics, professionalism, implementation and presentation.
 Students complete 250 hours of training with a business or studio, and attend a series of scheduled group and individual meetings with the academic instructor.